Survivorship - Child/Young Adult

 American Childhood Cancer Organization - This foundation's mission is to provide information and awareness for children and adolescents with cancer and their families, to advocate for their needs, and to support research so every child survives and leads a long and healthy life.

-Camp Mak-Dream - Camp Mak-A-Dream is a cost-free camp in Montana for children (ages 6-14), teens (ages 15-18) and young adults (age 18-30) with cancer.
+Camp Mak-A-Dream - Camp Mak-A-Dream is a cost-free camp in Montana for children (ages 6-14), teens (ages 15-18) and young adults (age 18-30) with cancer.
 They also offer a camp for siblings (ages 6-17) who have a brother or sister with cancer.

 CancerCare - CancerCare is a national nonprofit organization that provides free, professional support services to anyone affected by cancer.